Happyr/developer.happyr.com/_posts/2019-12-29-aws-lambda-image-optimization-with-serverless.md

 {% endhighlight %}

 Aaand it is time to upload the image again.
 I also set some cache control headers.
-I say that this image is good to save for 10 year.
-I also say that this is `immutable` and will never change.
+I say that this image is good to save for 10 years.
+I also say that this is "immutable" and will never change.

 I upload the imag eto the same bucket but a different folder.